chitwan311/Medrxiv-Analyzer---Chitwan/README.md

-Download the main.R file on your local machines and open it in RStudio.
+Download the main_package.R file on your local machines and open it in RStudio.

 ------------------------------------------------------------------------